cp3-llbb/cp3-llbb.github.io/docs/fwk_jenkins.md

 A [github bot](https://github.com/cp3-llbb-bot) also exists; it's a generic github user, member of the cp3-llbb organization.
 It needs push authorization to a repository to properly update the PR status.
 Password for this user can be found on the protected CP3 [wiki](https://cp3.irmp.ucl.ac.be/projects/cp3admin/wiki/UsersPage/Private/Physics/Exp/llbb)

+!!!
+Note
-**Note**: Sometimes, the container responsible for the build get stuck in creating phase and you'll need to kill it and retrigger a new build.
+    Sometimes, the container responsible for the build get stuck in creating phase and you'll need to kill it and retrigger a new build.
 To do that, connect to the OpenShift instance, and select on the left menu `Applications` → `Pods`.
 Click on the build instance in the list, and on the new page, select `Delete` in the `Actions` menu (top right).
 It may takes some time before the container is killed.
 If it's still stuck in deleting after a few minutes, you'll have to open a new ticket [here](https://cern.service-now.com/service-portal/service-element.do?name=PaaS-Web-App).

 ## Troubleshooting

- - If a build/test fails because of unexpected connection glitch, you can re-trigger jenkins by commenting `please test` to the pull request
+If a build/test fails because of unexpected connection glitch, you can re-trigger jenkins by commenting `please test` to the pull request